Philly’s Other History Eastern State Penitentiary

 Imagine being the architect who gets to design a building to intimidate and isolate you.
 That’s what architect John Haviland’s claim to fame was – an architect of solitary fear.
 A prison is one of the only buildings that you create, and hope that people never come in it.
 John Haviland had a big challenge ahead of him and looked to God to help out.
 Luckily, God was a good guide in this case and the prison interior was designed with high vaulted ceilings to give it the feeling of a church and repentance when you entered.
 However the building had an identity crisis, it was somewhat church-like on the inside, yet Gothic and cold on the outside with high medieval looking walls and towers.

-This was a revolutionary idea in 1829; building a prison where each prisoner would be completely solo and alone.
-Haviland designed the prison in an asterisk formation; 7 cell-blocks radiating from a central rotunda.
+This was a revolutionary idea in 1829: building a prison where each prisoner would be completely solo and alone.
+Haviland designed the prison in an asterisk formation, with seven cell blocks radiating from a central rotunda.
 Each prisoner had his or her own private cell, centrally heated, with running water, a flush toilet, and a skylight (the only light).
 Adjacent to the cell was a private outdoor exercise yard contained by a ten-foot wall and just used by that single prisoner.
-In essence the prisoner had everything they needed to survive in their cell and never EVER had to come out of it, or see another person.
+In essence, the prisoners had everything they needed to survive in their cell and never had to come out of it or see another person.

 You might think this was cruel, however, this new form of prison actually was allowing better treatment than what prisoners of that day were used to.